google-research-datasets/sco_rai/README.md

 # SCO-RAI: Societal Context Ontology for Responsible AI

-This repository contains the SCO-RAI Ontology and raw CSV annotations dataset for the paper: <add paper after pre-print available>
+This repository contains the SCO-RAI Ontology and raw CSV annotations dataset for the paper: TODO: add paper after pre-print available

 ## Overview
 SCO-RAI Ontology (OWL in RDF/XML format) includes both the base ontology and all annotations modeled as namedIndividuals, objectProperties and annotationProperties.